Skip to content

 saty village

 On this blog, I wrote a post about the best VPN.
-I think it is a very important topic but often underestimated or even ignored by most people who use the internet while traveling.
+It is a very important topic but often underestimated or ignored by most people who use the internet while traveling.
 But what exactly is a VPN?

 This is how Wikipedia explains it: